-- Identify the observable behaviours that are typically found in children aged birth to age twelve.
+- Identify the observable behaviours that are typically found in children aged four to eight.

 - Understand that within typical and observable patterns of behaviour each child is unique in his or her own timing of growth and development, personality, traits, interests, abilities and experiences.

 - Understand how individual differences, including special needs, relate to the development of the school aged child.

 - Explore differences in learning styles and how those styles relate to classroom practice.

 - Examine inclusive practice in programs for children aged four to eight.

 - Examine the reciprocal relationship between the child’s growth and development and the family and culture in which he or she is reared.